kushinauwu/OBF-Homepage-New/README.md

   * ***Setup and Plugin Installation***

 1. Download/clone repository.
-Unzip and open *OBF-Homepage-New-master* folder and move all files to the local WordPress directory.
+Unzip and open *OBF-Homepage-New-master* folder and move all files inside the folder to the local WordPress theme directory, in wp-content->Themes.
 2. Login to wordpress local installation.
 3. Go to **Plugins->Add New**
 4. Search for '*Advanced Custom Fields*' and install plugin.
 Activate plugin.
 5. Go to **Plugins->Add new** again and search for '*All-in-One WP Migration'* plugin and install.
 Activate plugin.
 6. We're importing from file, and it is above 2 MB, but WP only allows files below that limit.
 So we will download and install the file extension.
-Go to [Import WP Migration](https://import.wp-migration.com/) and download the **Basic** version.
+Go to [Import WP Migration](https://import.wp-migration.com/) and download the **Basic** version in any folder.
 7. Go back to the **Plugins menu-> Add New**.
 Select '*Upload Plugin*' beside the *Add Plugins* heading.
 Choose the file extension .zip file that was downloaded from [Import WP Migration](https://import.wp-migration.com/) and click on *Install Now*.
 8. Once it is installed, click on '*Activate Plugin*' to activate the extension.